Looking for the best online course platforms to power your eLearning business? You’re in the right place.

 Social media marketing

-Social media can be another great marketing channel.
-You can use it to drive traffic to your course website and landing pages.
+Social media is another marketing channel that can drive serious traffic to your course website and landing pages.

-Using a social media calendar tool will make it easy to ensure you’ve got fresh content going out across your profiles on a regular basis.
+I like to keep things consistent by using a social media calendar tool.
+It makes sure fresh content goes out across my profiles on a regular basis.

 Related Reading: 19 Proven Ways To Market Your Online Course.